rajanshah23/frontend-Theatre-booking-system/README.md

 - 💳 Khalti payment integration for booking
 - 🔐 User authentication and profile management
 - 📅 Booking history and review system
-- 🧑‍💼 Admin dashboard for managing users, bookings, and shows
+- 🧑‍💼 Admin dashboard for managing users, shows, and payment
 - 📱 Fully responsive UI for all devices

 ---